Gaming

 The most recent Steam beta update makes a big change to one of the platform’s most important features: user reviews.
-Valve is trying out a new feature that lets players put the specs of their hardware right in their game reviews.
+Valve is testing a new feature that lets players include their hardware specs directly in their game reviews.
+Valve released the feature as part of an update for clients in February.
+This change aims to enhance the usefulness of reviews by prioritizing performance feedback.

 Why is it important to know the hardware specs for the Steam Beta?

 If you’ve ever looked at game reviews on Steam, you’ve probably seen negative posts that complain about low frame rates, stuttering, or crashes.
 This feedback is valid, but in the past, it has been hard to act on because the reader doesn’t know what kind of computer the reviewer is using.
+A complaint about a game not working well could come from someone with high-end hardware (indicating optimization problems) or from someone trying to play a new game on an old system.

 How does the optional hardware feature work?